This post is by Daniel Sperling-Horowitz, the President and Co-founder of Zentail.

 For starters, we should mention that Facebook Marketplace does not charge listing fees or commissions.
 This is a game changer any time of the year, and even more so around Q4 when profit margins tend to take a hit.

 Further, there is great traction to Facebook Marketplace already.
-One in three Facebook users in the United States are already shopping through Marketplace, according to Facebook’s own data from June 2018.
+One in three Facebook users in the United States are already shopping through Marketplace, according to Facebook’s own data.

 Facebook Marketplace offers retailers and brands: